Economic ethics: Neoclassical economics

-The moral philosophy of Adam Smith founded the neo-classical worldview in economics, which states that one's quest for happiness is the ultimate purpose of life and that the concept of homo economicus describes the fundamental behaviour of the economic agent.
-Such an assumption as that individuals are self-interested and rational has implied the exemption of collective ethics.
+The moral philosophy of Adam Smith founded the neo-classical worldview in economics, which states that one's quest for happiness is the ultimate purpose of life and that the concept of homo economicus describes the fundamental behavior of the economic agent.
+Such an assumption that individuals are self-interested and rational has implied the exemption of collective ethics.
 Under rational choice and neoclassical economics' adoption of Newtonian atomism, many consumer behaviours are disregarded, meaning that it often cannot explain the source of consumer preferences when not constrained by the individual.
 The role of collective ethics in consumer preference cannot be explained by neoclassical economics.
 This degrades the applicability of the market demand function, a key analytical tool, to real economic phenomena as a result.
 In principle, economists thus avoided, and continue to avoid, the assumptions of abstract economic models and the unique aspects of economic problems.

 Contemporary history

 According to John Maynard Keynes, the complete integration of ethics and economics is contingent on the rate of economic development.
 Economists have been able to aggregate the preferences of agents, under the assumption of homo economicus, via the merging of utilitarian ethics and institutionalism.
 Keynes departed from the atomistic view of neoclassical economics with his totalistic perspective of the global economy, given that "the whole is not equal to the sum of its parts....the assumptions of a uniform and homogeneous continuum are not satisfied."
 This enforced the idea that an unethical socioeconomic state is apparent when the economy is under full employment, to which Keynes proposed productive spending as a mechanism to return the economy to full employment, the state where an ethically rational society exists.